 If your campaign is suffering from ad fatigue, be assured that the above suggestions should wake up your audiences.
 One of the best ways to do this is through creative refresh.
 There is a wealth of richness in your existing creative assets, but they need to be adapted specifically to your many audience types.

 While these adaptations and versioning tasks can take time, Creative Automation exists to remove this repetitive work and lend more opportunity for brainstorming new ad creatives which will surely hold precious consumer attention.

 “When you create new ads, it’s important to list the emotions behind your product’s unique ‘aha’ moments.”

+This is a reworked piece, originally written by former Storyteq content writer, Andreea Serb.
 These interviews were lightly edited and condensed for clarity.